wujiashu0421/SPART/docs/source/Tutorial.rst

 	%Generalized Convective Inertia matrix
 	[C0, C0m, Cm0, Cm] = CIM(t0,tL,I0,Im,M0_tilde,Mm_tilde,Bij,Bi0,P0,pm,robot);

-Although the equations of motion can be used to solve the forward dynamic problem (determining the motion of the system given a set of applied forces :math:`\tau\rightarrow\ddot{q}`) and the inverse dynamic problem (determining the forces required to produce a prescribe motion :math:`\ddot{q}\rightarrow\tau`) there are more efficient ways of doing so.
+Although the equations of motion can be used to solve the forward dynamic problem (determining the motion of the system given a set of applied forces :math:`\tau\rightarrow\dot{u}`) and the inverse dynamic problem (determining the forces required to produce a prescribe motion :math:`\dot{u}\rightarrow\tau`) there are more efficient ways of doing so.

 Forward Dynamics
 ================